Trump refutes CDC's Redfield vaccine timeline: 'I believe he was confused'

 The Trump Administration released a coronavirus distribution strategy Wednesday to work with state and localities to ensure Americans have access to the shots in rapid time.

-Dr. Scott Atlas, a White House coronavirus adviser, said he expected the high priority population will be vaccinated "no later than January" and then 700 million of the doses of the vaccine will be available at the end of the first quarter of 2021 for broader distribution.
+Dr. Scott Atlas, a White House coronavirus adviser, said he expected the high priority population will be vaccinated "no later than January" and then 700 million of the doses of the vaccine will be available at the end of March for broader distribution.

-Meanwhile, Democratic presidential nominee Joe Biden promised an effective distribution plan for the vaccine should he win the White House and cast doubt on whether Trump was playing politics with his vaccine rhetoric.
+Meanwhile, Democratic presidential nominee Joe Biden promised an effective distribution plan for the vaccine should he win the White House and said he'd ensure the safety of a vaccine developed on Trump's watch.

 “I trust vaccines.
 I trust scientists.
 But I don’t trust Donald Trump," Biden said.
-"And at this moment, the American people can’t, either.”
+"And at this moment, the American people can’t either.”

+Trump tore into Biden for sowing doubt about the effectiveness of a vaccine that could save lives.

+"I'm calling on Biden to stop promoting his anti-vaccine theories," Trump said.
+"They're recklessly endangering lives, you can't do that."

 Fox News' Bradford Betz and Paul Steinhauser contributed to this report.